arainho/arainho.github.io/_posts/2016-07-05-clone-disks-with-dd.md

 [Tue Jul  5 13:13:41 2016] sd 5:0:0:0: [sdd] Attached SCSI disk
 ```

-Clone the devices with dd,
+Clone the devices with dd

 ```sh
 dd status=progress if=/dev/sda /dev/sdc
 ```

 In my Arch Linux i have progress on _dd_.

 ```sh
 dd --version
 dd (coreutils) 8.25
 ```

 Other option is to use [dd_rescue], that has progress and other nice features for data recovery.

 ```sh
 dd_rescue /dev/sda /dev/sdc
 ```